menata-id/menata/README.md

 Application
 ```

-Business Reality represents what actually happens inside an organization.
+Business Reality is where work actually happens.

-Business Knowledge represents an organization's understanding of that reality.
+Business Knowledge explains how that work is performed.

-Menata provides a formal language for expressing Business Knowledge.
+Menata provides a formal language for expressing that knowledge.

-Runtime implementations execute Menata.
+Runtime implementations transform the language into executable applications.

 Applications become an implementation detail.